 Welcome to the Minnesota Service Cooperatives (MSC) Online Learning Community!

-This learning community is sponsored by the Northeast Service Cooperative in collaboration with our member school districts and the Lakes Country Service Cooperative and Resource Training & Solutions.
+This learning community is sponsored by the Northeast Service Cooperative in collaboration with our member school districts and Resource Training & Solutions.

 The MSC Online Learning Program: